hthakkar275/finexv2/README.md

 1. Application Services
 2. Infrastructure Services

 The application services implement the business logic of the financial exchange while the infrastructure services support the distributed environment under which the application services run and collaborate with one another.
+All infrastructre and application services running inside a docker container have their application logs directed to the AWS CloudWatch Logs via log driver `awslogs`.
+Refer to [Centralized Logging](#centralized-logging) for more details.

 ![Services](financial-exchange-docs/AllServices.png)